CvSource

 image – OpenCV Image

-putFrame(self: cscore._cscore.CvSource, image: numpy.ndarray, pixelFormat: wpiutil._wpiutil.PixelFormat, skipVerification: bool) -> None
+put_frame(self: cscore._cscore.CvSource, image: numpy.ndarray, pixel_format: wpiutil._wpiutil.PixelFormat, skip_verification: bool) -> None

 Put an OpenCV image and notify sinks.